Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

 This module is designed for students who have completed Chinese 1 or equivalent.
 It develops Chinese language skills - listening, speaking, reading and writing.
-On a more general level, it will enhance students&© intercultural skills.
-By successfully completing the module, students will be able to conduct simple short conversations about their daily life, leisure time activities, eating and drinking, home environment and public transport.
-They will be able to give or obtain information on locations of amenities, routines and schedules, and travel arrangements.Please note that if you are a Chinese National or have any experience of Chinese (Mandarin or otherwise) you cannot enrol onto this module.
+On a more general level, it will enhance students' intercultural skills.
+By successfully completing the module, you will be able to conduct simple short conversations about your daily life, leisure time activities, eating and drinking, home environment and public transport.
+You will be able to give or obtain information on locations of amenities, routines and schedules, and travel arrangements.Please note that if you are a Chinese National or have any experience of Chinese (Mandarin or otherwise) you cannot enrol onto this module.

-This module aims to further develop the written, oral and listening skills acquired in Chinese 1.
+This module aims to further develop the written, oral and listening skills acquired in Chinese 1; provide them with a basic understanding of culture specific behaviour; and enable them to become efficient language learners.

 Intended Learning Outcomes